 It's a lot easier to concede that the other person might be right when you don't have two lawyers, a judge, a court reporter, a bailiff and a court clerk staring at you.
 Trials can turn into a pissing match.
 Mediation makes it a joint endeavor where you're trying to work together to come up with a plan.

 9. Time is ticking.
 Want to take lots of time off work for court hearings and trials?
 Probably not.
 Do you want to be stuck in temporary order purgatory for months while your case wends its way through the justice system?
 Doubtful.
-Mediation lets you move forward on your timeline.
+Child custody mediation lets you move forward on your timeline.

 10. Big decisions should require big thought.
 Custody